finos/a11y-theme-builder/docs/setup/app-installation.md

 where:

-* `<WORKSPACE>` is path to the local folder where you have created a copy of the GitHub repository.
+* `<WORKSPACE>` is the path to the local folder where you want to create a copy of the GitHub repository.
 * `<YOUR-ORG>` is the name of your GitHub account or personal GitHub organization.

 ## Quick and Easy